 Volodymyr Ivanov, PhD, Executive Vice President at Enamine, commented: “For 35 years of its existence, Enamine has been working on charting synthetically accessible chemical space.
 Enamine REAL is its representation.
 We are happy that exploration of such a massive chemical universe has become fast and easy now.”

-About Enamine: Enamine is a scientifically driven integrated discovery Contract Research Organization with unique partnering opportunities in exploring new chemical space.
+About Enamine: Enamine is a scientifically driven, integrated discovery Contract Research Organization with unique partnering opportunities in exploring new chemical space.
 The company combines access to the in-house produced screening compounds (4.7 million in stock) and building blocks (350,000 in stock) with a comprehensive platform of integrated discovery services to advance and accelerate the efforts in Drug Discovery.

 For more information, visit: https://enamine.net